What are your toys made from?

 How do I look after my toy?

-Silicone products can be cleaned by boiling in water for 5-10 minutes or washing with warm/hot water and antibacterial soap.
+Silicone products can be cleaned by washing with warm water and antibacterial soap.
+Although new toys are boiled before sending to remove traces of release agent, if toys are regularly boiled for prolonged periods then the silicone may become firmer over time.
 Please take care to thoroughly clean any toys with crevices in the design, as these could trap bacteria if improperly cared for.
 Care should be taken not to store silicone items with non-silicone toys or in fabric bags that have not been pre-washed, as this could damage or stain the silicone over time.
 Silicone-based lube should be avoided as it is possible for this to cause damage to the toy.
 Try not to compress silicone toys under a pile of toys over a long period of time, as this may warp the shape somewhat.
 Tentickle toys are durable but they can tear if they are cut into.

 Can I commission a custom design?